When the English alighted on the U.S. shores 400 years ago they left the beavers for the Indians to hunt.

 "Changes in the Land: Indians, Colonists, and the Ecology of New England"

-The Indians had suspected that the English were driven to at their shores by some sort of fuel shortage bask at their home, "a feign to follow the wood."
-Indeed, England was, at the time, facing a severe wood shortage (which soon would lead to the predominance of coal as its source of fuel).
+The Indians had suspected that the English were driven to their fruitful shores by some sort of fuel crisis back home, "a feign to follow the wood."
+In fact, they were correct.
+England was indeed facing a severe wood shortage (which soon would lead to the conversion to coal as its source of fuel).

 "Diversity and mobility led New England Indians to avoid acquiring much surplus property, confident as they were that their mobility and skill would supply any need that arose," Cronon wrote.

-Indians would mock the English women as "lazy squalls," and wondered why the men were our in the field doing all the work -- they did not recognize all the work English women were doing as work: making butter and cheese, sewing, making butter, spinning, weaving, caring for children, gardening, cooking.
+Indians would mock the English women as "lazy squalls," and wondered why the men were our in the field doing all the work.
+But they did not recognize all the work English women were doing as work: making butter and cheese, sewing, making butter, spinning, weaving, caring for children, gardening, cooking.